Rack Configuration

 group_attribute_name

-To configure the IdP for the silo created above, execute one of the following commands depending on how you want to specify the IdP metadata
+Execute one of the following commands depending on how you want to specify the IdP metadata

 oxide silo idp saml create --silo $siloName --json-body idp.json --metadata-value $base64EncodedMetadataXml